RedisAI/RedisAI/docs/developer.md

 **redisai.c**

 This is the entry point of the RedisAI module, responsible for registering the new commands and types in the Redis server, and containing all command functions to be called.
-This file is also responsible for exporting of RedisAI objects (Tensor, Script, Model and DAG) low level APIs to other Redis modules.
+This file is also responsible for exporting of RedisAI objects (Tensor, Script, Model and DAG) low-level-APIs to other Redis modules.

 **redisai.h**